 To use this service:

 1. Log in to the International student bank transfer payment system: international student bank transfer payment system.
 You will need your student number and pin which are detailed in your offer letter from Middlesex University.
 Your student number is the “M” number and your pin is your date of birth in the format “DDMMYY”.

 2. Enter the amount (s) you wish to pay and then select “continue”.
 You will then be taken to the Western Union website.
 The payment currency will default to your home country currency; however you may select another currency if you wish.
 The exchange rate will be calculated and displayed.
 When you are happy with the currency and value of the payment select “continue”.

 3. Enter the details of the person who will make the payment (this can be a family member or Sponsor).
 Confirmation will be sent to your Middlesex University email address, however you can change this to another email address if you wish.
 When you have entered your details select “continue”.

 4. Read the conditions carefully and when you have understood tick the box to confirm and then submit your payment request.

-5. Print a copy of the payment instructions PDF and submit it to your bank immediately.
+5. Print a copy of the payment instructions PDF and submit it to your bank immediately or use telephone or on-line banking to carry out the transaction.
 The quote is only valid for 72 hours; if you have not made payment within this time you will need to start the process again.

-6. Save a copy of the quote for your records.
+7. Save a copy of the quote for your records.
 Upon receipt, Western Union will transfer your payment to Middlesex University.
-If you have any questions, please contact Student Fees and Finance by email or call +44 (0)20 8411 6000 and choose option 2, Monday to Friday, 9.00am to 4.30pm (UK time).
+If you have any questions, please contact:

 We are proud to reward academic achievement and ambition, and offer a range of undergraduate and postgraduate scholarships and awards.
 For more information, including eligibility criteria and application deadlines, please visit our scholarships, awards and bursaries page.